Your 30 60 90 day plan for Supervisors

 2. Defined duties

 Training on how to do the job is essential for employee onboarding.
 By describing the new employee’s expectations, onboarding brings the job description to life.
 The new employee should understand how their function fits within the team and the company at the tail end of the onboarding process.
-Employee onboarding should make new hires feel like they’re a valuable part of the company, which will motivate them to stay on the job and produce their best work.
+Employee onboarding should make new hires feel like they’re a valuable part of the company, motivating them to stay on the job and produce their best work.

 3. Employee stress is reduced